pippinbarr/cart253-2018/modules/core-why-and-how/core-why-and-how.md

 ## Why games and playful interaction?

-- Because games and playful interaction are __computation intensive__
+- Because games and playful interaction are __computationally intensive__
 - Because if we can program a game, we can __program pretty much anything__
 - Because __it's just more fun__ to practice programming with games and play